Health Library

 • Inhalers for asthma should be given at the usual time.

-• Review the medicines that the child is taking with the GI team, some other medicines might also need to be stopped before the scope.
+• Review the medicines that the child is taking with the GI team, as some other medicines might also need to be stopped before the scope.

 Call Your Child's Doctor If: